microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyAdminConsentRequestPolicy.md

 # Update-MgPolicyAdminConsentRequestPolicy

 ## SYNOPSIS
-Update the properties of an adminConsentRequestPolicy object.
+Update the navigation property adminConsentRequestPolicy in policies

 ## SYNTAX